Band manipulation and spin texture in interacting moir\'e helical edges

-where $v_F$ is the edge velocity, and $R$ ($L$) is the right-moving (left-moving) fermionic field.
+where $v_r=\pm v_F$ is the Fermi velocity for $r=R/L$ and $\hat{H}_{\text{LL}}$ denotes the forward scattering interactions \cite{Giamarchi_Book} whose precise form is not important here.
+In the above expressions $\psi_R$ ($\psi_L$) is the right-moving (left-moving) fermionic field, $V(x)$ is a spatially varying potential, $U$ encodes the interaction strength, $\delta G=4k_F-G$, $k_F$ is the Fermi wavevector, $G$ is a reciprocal lattice vector, and $:\mathcal{O}:$ denotes the normal ordering of $\mathcal{O}$.
 The right-moving and the left-moving fermions form a Kramers pair.
-Under time-reversal, the fermionic fields are transformed as: $R\rightarrow L$, $L\rightarrow -R$, and $i\rightarrow -i$.
-Thus, time-reversal symmetry forbids elastic single-particle backscattering (e.g., $L^{\dagger}R$), but long-wavelength forward scattering (e.g., $R^{\dagger}R$) is allowed.
+Under time-reversal, the fermionic fields are transformed as: $\psi_R\rightarrow \psi_L$, $\psi_L\rightarrow -\psi_R$, and $i\rightarrow -i$.
+Thus, time-reversal symmetry forbids elastic single-particle backscattering (e.g., $\psi_L^{\dagger}\psi_R$), but long-wavelength forward scattering (e.g., $\psi_R^{\dagger}\psi_R$) is allowed.
+In the presence of Rashba spin orbit coupling, the time-reversal symmetric backscattering interaction [$U$ term in Eq.~(\ref{Eq:H_fermion})] can arise, and spin is no longer a good quantum number.
+We focus only on $G=0$ for simplicity, although the results do not rely on this assumption.